 Can you test for magnesium deficiency?

-Who is at highest risk for magnesium deficiency?
+Who is at risk for magnesium deficiency?

-1. Weight Gain or Diabetes
+1. Weight Gain/Diabetes

 When you don’t get enough magnesium in your food and water, it can cause glucose and insulin levels to rise.
 When insulin levels are high, you may suffer from food cravings.
-Unfortunately, these food cravings are generally for processed carbohydrates which lead to further weight gain.
+Unfortunately, these food cravings are generally for sugar or processed carbohydrates which lead to further weight gain.

 2. Fatigue and Muscle Weakness